Envian/xiv-criterion-na-strats/guides/_ew/aai/lala/spacial-tactics.md

 >
 > Needs to dodge all cubes, since the white orb will take their only stack.
 >
-> Start on 2, then move to 1 after it is hit.
+> Start on 2, then move to 1 after the 1 tile is hit.

 ![](./1-dodge.png)